UWM-Libraries/waml-openindexmaps-workshop/index.md

 <https://kgjenkins.github.io/openindexmaps-workshop/>

 Note that we skipped Excercise 4 from the original workshop, [_Create a polygon index map using virtual layer magic_](https://kgjenkins.github.io/openindexmaps-workshop/exercise4).
+We also turned exercise 2 from the original workshop into the optional exercise.